rbyers87/photo-ai-cleaner/README.md

 ## Last issue:
 No people not working properly

 I need ability to implement the user custom ai api as the ai for this application.
-I want a toggle to enable it after entering the api key.
-Once enabled, the app needs to use the custom ai api instead of the apps default.
+I want a toggle or selector to enable the default app ai or the custom user ai api key.